-The results of this project opens up new venues for further experimentation to design interdisciplinary hands-on projects.
-Implications for further research imply adjusting the design and set-up of the DBL project Signals and Systems by, for instance, including more explicitly the engineering design steps from Mehalik and Schunn's taxonomy.
+The results of this project shows an interesting approach to introduce interdisciplinary as a vehicle to design challenging projects.
+We have gradually introduced content aspects from two engineering disciplines and observed that students make use of these disciplines in their designs.
+However, due to the fact that selected groups performed optimally in the first part of the project we cannot easily prove that the interdisciplinary aspects influenced the quality of results.
+This project opens up new venues for further experimentation to design and set-up of the DBL project Signals and Systems by, for instance, including more explicitly the engineering design steps from Mehalik and Schunn's taxonomy.
 This will reinforce the trial-and-error working method.
 It will also encourage a more in-depth approach to analyse, experiment and test while building a model.
 These adjustments in the assignment will ask as well for other forms to assess of students but also in teachers' and supervisors' attitudes in order to align the project more constructively.